Asking to become a Mitra (friend) of the Triratna Buddhist Community

 Is there a relationship between becoming a Mitra and asking for ordination?

 Becoming a Mitra is usually the first step someone takes towards strengthening his or her connection with the Triratna Buddhist Community.
 As one’s practice and friendships deepen over time, the desire to ask for ordination into the Triratna Buddhist Order may arise.
-However, it is not essential to be a Mitra first and ask for ordination later.

 What happens if I no longer want to be involved or be a Mitra?